carlosdeveloper10/PDOConnection/README.md

 # PDOConnection

-Useful library for connect of way easy apps with any DB supported by PDO
+Useful library for connect of easy way apps with any DB supported by PDO

 ## What can you do with this library?

-You can connect to any DB supported by PDO(Mysql and Postgresql for the moment) and make CRUD or call to functions and stored procedure
+You can connect to any DB supported by PDO(Mysql and Postgresql for the moment) and make CRUD or call to functions and stored procedures

 ## DBMS supported?